prvdmwrong/prvdmwrong/docs/tutorials/providers.md

     This is also why you can't freeze your provider tables - Oh My Prvd will have to modify them.

+## Congratulations

-**Congratulations!
-You just successfully wrote your first provider using Oh My Prvd!**
+Congratulations!
+You just successfully wrote your first provider using Oh My Prvd!

 That was a taste of Oh My Prvd.
 Later on, you will learn how to register your own lifecycle methods, use Oh My Prvd networking primitives, and creating your